SOSC-School/SOSC22-playground/README.md

 ```

 Then move in `sync_scripts` folders and run: `JHUB_TOKEN=<JHUB_TOKEN> python3 get_users.py` where you can create a valid JHUB_TOKEN at `https://jhub.example.com/hub/token`

+## Docker images and examples

+In `./docker` you can find the Dockerfile for the Jupyter and Dask images.

+Also in `./example` you can find an example notebook to verify that everything is working.